unumux/birch-builder-2/README.md

 ## Description

-This is an interface to use build an email using birch components.
+This is an interface to build an email using birch components.